wp-plugins/postman-smtp/readme.txt

 == Changelog ==

 = 1.6.11 =
-* Fix for "Fatal error: Call to undefined function spritnf() in PostmanEmailLogController.php on line 284" - compared to Java, sometimes PHP really sucks
+* Fix for "Fatal error: Call to undefined function spritnf() in PostmanEmailLogController.php on line 284" - sometimes PHP really sucks compared to Java

 = 1.6.10 - 2015-05-18 =
 * 5,000 installations!